Jonatandlr/todolistApi/README.md

 # Notes API

-This is a simple Node.js and Express API for creating, reading, updating, and deleting notes.
+This is a simple Node.js and Express API for creating, reading, updating, and deleting notes. used in a [ToDoListApp](https://github.com/Jonatandlr/ToDoList)

 ## Features